-In July 2011, Ir Amim and ACRI appealed to the Minister of Education, Gidon Sa'ar, requesting a solution for the severe shortage of educational counselors in East Jerusalem.
-The organizations received the following terse response: "We will investigate these claims as part of our priorities to promote the educational system in East Jerusalem, particularly based on relevant educational and teacher considerations."
-Ir Amim and ACRI are considering additional legal steps to further the issue.
+In July 2011, Ir Amim and ACRI appealed to the Minister of Education, Gideon Sa'ar, requesting a solution for the severe shortage of educational counselors in East Jerusalem.
+The organizations received the following terse response: "We will investigate these claims as part of our priorities to promote the education system in East Jerusalem, particularly based on relevant educational and personnel considerations".
+Ir Amim and ACRI are considering additional legal steps to promote the issue.